Bilkent University Library is very pleased to invite you to attend the first Library Lunchtime Lecture of the academic year 2019-20!

 Title: Humanities at Bilkent – What Are They and Where Are They Going?

-Speaker: Prof. Stein Haugom Olsen, Faculty of Humanities and Letters (Dean) and English Language and Literature (Chair)
+Speaker: Prof. Stein Haugom Olsen, Faculty of Humanities and Letters (Dean) and Department of English Language and Literature (Chair)

 Place: Art Gallery, Main Campus Library, Bilkent University